We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 If you think you may want to join this group of Russians opting out of the legacy financial system or feel that system is designed to hold you back, then this page is for you.
 We list all of the top exchanges serving Russia above, but below we will cover more country specific data with regards to Bitcoin in Russia.

 One of the easiest ways to buy Bitcoin in Russia is through the cryptocurrency exchanges outlined above.
-There are several exchanges offering Bitcoin in Russia, and you can easily select one based on your requirements and preferences using our guide.
+There are several exchanges offering Bitcoin in Russia, allowing you to select one based on your requirements and preferences using our guide.
 Different exchanges have different transaction fees, withdrawal limits, payment modes, and verification processes that need to be kept in mind before users select one.

 Another way to buy Bitcoins in Russia is through automated teller machines (ATMs).
 These ATMs allow users to instantly purchase the cryptocurrency using cash, and most of them only require a telephone number for verification, so long as you aren’t buying a lot of Bitcoin, they are more private than exchanges.
 Just be aware that Bitcoin ATMs are pretty rare in Russia, so you likely won't find one near you.